I'm Claire, currently offering my counselling sessions via Zoom, phone, or face to face (if we are local to each other and Covid allows).

-Is there anything bothering you, keeping you awake at night, causing you stress, anxiety, grief, anger, or something else entirely?
-Over the course of anything from just one or more sessions, we will explore your issues with kindness and compassion, and together seek ways of reaching a point where you have the confidence to continue on your own.
+Over the course of anything from just one or two sessions to more, working together we will seek ways of reaching a point where you have the confidence to continue on your own

 It takes courage to get started, but I promise to be alongside you every step of the way, not judging you, and not budging until you want me too.
 Everything is kept confidential.
 I also practice strictly ethically, in adherence with BACP guidelines and am underpinned by insurance and supervision.